 Distribute – always look for venues that accept duplicate content and try to re-post your content there.

 Recycle: Do not just publish and forget about it.
-After some times has passed go ahead turn it into a podcast, video or write a post that is an answer to it.
+After some time has passed go ahead turn it into a podcast, video, or write a post that is an answer to it.
 Include it in a roundup or simply do another round of outreach to influencers who linked to similar pages.

 Great content triggers action

 Writing good content and marketing it the right way will take you closer to your goals, but do not forget other, seemingly not that important, things.

 Create a content that will have a clear call to action (CTA).

 “The CTA is part of the logical progression of a landing page or website.
 This principle is rooted in psychology.
 It’s called the perceptual set theory.”, claims Jeremy Smith.